 Best Camera for Food Photography – DSLR for Beginners

-Another of the best DSLR camera for food photography is the Canon EOS Rebel T5i, which starts around $500.
+Another of the best DSLR camera for food photography is the Canon EOS Rebel T5 Digital SLR Camera, which starts around $500.
 This camera can be paired with the Canon 50mm Lens for great foodie photos.
 This camera is a little heavier than the Nikon, but has manual focus, wifi, and video function.

 Best Camera for Food Photography – DSLR for Budding Food Photography Professionals

-The Nikon D610 is a great option for someone who wants something a lot more than the Nikon D3300.
+The Nikon D610 24.3 MP Digital SLR Camera is a great option for someone who wants something a lot more than the Nikon D3300.
 It’s a full frame camera, with manual focus for complete control.
 It weighs almost 2 pounds, making it heavier to take on the road, but it’s not too bad.
 The body alone costs close to $1500, which is why it is perfect for budding professional food photographers, more than for amateur food travelers.
-It can also be paired with the Nikon 50mm Lens.
+It can also be paired with the Nikon 50mm f/1.8D Lens

 Best Lens for Food Photography